StableBet

 The headline filly -- See The Fire (defending champion)

-Andrew Balding's 5yo daughter of Sea The Stars.
-Won the 2025 Middleton Stakes by 12 lengths -- the widest winning margin of recent vintage -- and has spent the entire 2025 / early-2026 campaign chasing Group 1 prizes since.
+Andrew Balding's daughter of Sea The Stars (out of Arabian Queen), owned by Jeff Smith.
+Won the 2025 Middleton Stakes by 12 lengths -- the widest winning margin of recent vintage -- and has since been placed three times at Group 1 level [Racing Post].

-Pedigree: Sea The Stars (sire) -- exactly the kind of stamina-on-Sea-The-Stars-pedigree that course-and-distance-rewards York's straight 1m2½f trip.
-The Middleton is the perfect re-entry point: a Group 2 against a softer field after a G1-only campaign, on the course she has already won by 12 lengths.
+Pedigree: Sea The Stars (sire) -- the kind of stamina-leaning pedigree that course-and-distance-rewards York's 1m2½f trip.
+The Middleton is the perfect re-entry point: a Group 2 against a softer field after a G1-placed campaign, on the course she has already won by 12 lengths.

 Trends fit: the right pedigree, the right form-line (G1-only after a 12L Middleton), the right course (1m2½f at York is her proven home), and a yard that targets this race annually.
 She is the trends-cleanest profile in the 2026 Middleton field.